Mosca42/WorldProtector/README.md

 # Introduction

-WorldProtector is a mod allows you to protect your constructions on your servers, it's based on the same principle as the plugin WorldGuard but with several differences at commands level.
+WorldProtector is a mod allows you to protect your constructions on your servers, it's based on the same principle as the plugin WorldGuard but with several differences at command level.

 # Features

-Thanks to the “regions stick” items, you can select the size you want and save it to define protection flags to it.
+The Region Stick allows you to mark an area (cube) for which you can then specify a name.
+For this region it is possible to apply flags that prevent certain actions/events to protect it.

 ## Commands

 Currently, there are three types of commands :

-- /region : allows to define, edit, cancel a region.
+- /wp region: allows to define, edit, remove a region.

-- /expand : allows to modify the different select points with the stick (height).
+- /wp expand: allows to modify the Y level (height) of the marked region.

-- /flag : allows to define one or several flags to a region to protect it (the region).
+- /wp flag: allows to define one or several flags (rules) for a region to protect it.

 ## Flags
 Currently, there are twenty flags :